MihirR23/Aerospace_Digital_Twin/_posts/2026-01-27-change-of-plan.md

 When opening the converted STEP files in Siemens NX, several failed to load correctly.
 The manual STL to STEP conversion process proved unreliable for complex geometry.

-I purchased an additional model from RTWILEYRC—the [High Bypass Engine Nacelle](https://cults3d.com/en/3d-model/gadget/high-bypass-engine-nacelle) (£9.05), which includes the jet engine within the assembly.
+I purchased an additional model from RTWILEYRC, the [High Bypass Engine Nacelle](https://cults3d.com/en/3d-model/gadget/high-bypass-engine-nacelle) (£9.05), which includes the jet engine within the assembly.
 However, this model contains 87 STL files requiring conversion.

 With a recommendation from Jason Scott, I attempted to use Autodesk Fusion360 for batch conversion.
 I explored Fusion 360 but it required a paid licence.